sickozell/SickoCV/README.md

 Switch: connect 2 inputs and 1 output
 Router: connect 1 input and 2 outputs
 Swapper: connect both two inputs and two outputs
+Mute: connect 1 input and 1 output
 FlipFlop: connect 2 outputs only
 ToggleGate: connect 1 output only ('TOGGLE' mode only)

 A trigger on RST input will reset the toggle to its default state.

 **Defaults**
-Default states depend on which input or output sockets are connected.
+Default states depend on function type and which input or output sockets are connected.

 Switch: if OUT1 is connected, the default signal will be the IN1 input.
 If OUT2 is connected instead, the default signal will be the IN2 input
 Router: if IN1 is connected, the signal will be routed to OUT1 output by default.
 If IN2 is connected, the default destination will be OUT2 output
 Swapper: the default is always IN1>OUT1 and IN2>OUT2
+Mute: if IN1 and OUT1 (or IN2 and OUT2) the defualt is mute.
+If IN1 and OUT2 (or IN2 and OUT1) are connected the default is signal unmute
 FlipFlop: default is always OUT1
-ToggleGate: if OUT1 is connected the default is a HIGH GATE.
-If OUT2 is connected instead, the default is a LOW GATE
+ToggleGate: if OUT1 is connected the default is a LOW GATE.
+If OUT2 is connected instead, the default is a HIGH GATE

 **Leds**
 Green leds close to the in/out sockets show which input signal is switched or to which output destination is routed.
 When used as a swapper the OUT1 led on shows that signals are normally routed, otherwise the OUT2 led on shows when signals are swapped.

 **Fader**
-Fader knob sets the crossfade time up to 10s between the switched/routed/swapped signals.
+Fader knob sets the crossfade time (up to 10s) between the switched/routed/swapped signals.
 CV input is added to Fade knob value and the sum will be clamped in the range of 0-10v.

 **NOTES**
 - In FlipFLop and ToggleGate function types the output will consist in a 'fixed' AR envelope
 - When a fade time is set, the module will act as an envelope generator, so if a function activation is detected during a fade, the function will restart immediately (not like a function generator)
 - On SwitcherSt module the function type is detected on Left channel sockets, so don't use Right channels without Left ones.

 ## Credits
 The Component Library graphics for these modules are copyright © VCV and licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)